COWGIRLS & PIRATES

 Our Story: Dirtbag Deluxe

 Cowgirls & Pirates was inspired by stories.
-One was the life of Sierra Club founder John Muir, a farm boy who arrived in California in the late 1800s, planning to spend a few months before heading to the Amazon.
-Now we'd affectionately call him a Dirt Bag, the sort of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.
+One was John Muir's, a farm boy who arrived in California in the late 1800s.
+If he were around today, we'd affectionately call him a Dirt Bag, the kind of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.

 The Difference: People

 Cowgirls & Pirates was founded by environmental writer Susan Zakin.
-In 2001, she applied for a fellowship to train journalists in Madagascar, and to her surprise, she got it.
-Her French was almost nonexistent and the only Malagasy she knew came from a guidebook describing broken-down buses and strange diseases.
+In 2001, she applied for a fellowship in Madagascar.
+Her French was rudimentary and the only guidebook written in English described broken-down buses and strange diseases.
 It took a long night of tequila and karaoke, but she said OK.

 Madagascar changed her life.
 A decade later, she founded Cowgirls & Pirates to share those mind-expanding experiences.

-Now, more than ever, we need a global context for our ideas.
+Now, more than ever, we need to think globally.

 Conservation Pioneer: Garth Owen-Smith